- Information on trucking in Idaho » trucking.idaho.gov

 - Multiply the number in the Net Taxable Gallons column by the surcharge rate.
 Enter the surcharge amount you compute in the Tax Due/Refund column.

-- For a long-term lease (30 days or more), the lessor and lessee can decide which party is responsible for including the vehicle's mileage and fuel consumption on the IFTA return.
+- For a long-term lease (30 days or more), the lessor and lessee must decide which party is responsible for including the vehicle's distance and fuel consumption on the IFTA return.

-- One Liter = 0.2642 Gallons
+- One liter = 0.2642 gallons

-- One Gallon = 3.785 Liters
+- One gallon = 3.785 liters

-- One Mile = 1.6093 Kilometers
+- One mile = 1.6093 kilometers

-- One Kilometer = 0.62134 Miles
+- One kilometer = 0.62134 miles

 Most IFTA license holders must file a fuels tax return every calendar quarter.

 - January - March is due April 30

 - April - June is due July 31

 - July - September is due October 31

 - October - December is due January 31

 You must file your return even if you don't have taxable fuel or travel in Idaho or in any other IFTA jurisdiction.

 Late reporting, penalties, and interest

-To avoid a late filing penalty, the tax return must be postmarked no later than midnight on the last day of the month following the close of the filing period.
-If a return is hand-delivered, it's considered received on the date it's delivered to the Tax Commission.
+To avoid a late filing penalty, the tax return must be postmarked or e-filed by 11:59 p.m. on the last day of the month following the close of the filing period.
+If you hand-delivered it, it's considered received on the date it's delivered to the Tax Commission.
 If the due date is on a weekend or holiday, the return is due on the next business day.

 Amended Idaho IFTA return

-If you discover that you've incorrectly reported any information on your IFTA return, you can correct the errors by filing an Amended IFTA Return.
-To amend your return, use a copy of your original return, Form 3150.
+If you find that you've incorrectly reported information on your Idaho IFTA return, you can correct the errors by filing an amended Idaho IFTA Return.
+To amend your return, make a copy of your original return, Form 3150.
 Check the "Amended Return" box (or write "Amended" in large letters at the top) and enter the correct figures.

-If you didn't keep a copy of your original return, contact the Tax Commission for the form.
-Call 334-7806 in the Boise area or toll free at (800) 972-7660, ext.
-7806.
+If you didn't keep a copy of your original return, contact the IFTA Help Desk.

-You can amend any previously filed return within the three-year statute of limitations.
+You can amend any previously-filed return within the three-year statute of limitations.